Information about Choosing Your Modules in the School of English and Drama

 In the School of English and Drama we want to make the process of choosing what you study next year as straightforward and clear as possible.
 There are three main parts to the process:

 Queen Mary centrally timetables all taught modules across the University.
-The timetable will only be generated after students' module registrations have been confirmed in MySIS by academic Schools.
+The timetable will only be generated after students' module registrations have been confirmed by academic Schools.
 In cases of timetable clashes, we may need to revise your module registrations at that stage (the School of English and Drama will contact you by email if that is the case).

 Use these web-pages to find out how to: